IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“In my opinion the only salvation for civilization and the human race lies in the creation of a **world government**, with security of nations founded upon law.
 As long as sovereign states continue to have separate armaments and armament secrets, new world wars will be inevitable.”

+>“Equations are more important to me, because politics is for the present, but an equation is something for eternity.”

 >“Being a Jew myself, perhaps I can understand and empathize with how black people feel as victims of discrimination.”

 >“I do not intend to be quiet about it [racism].”